CharlieApell/whack-a-mole/README.md

 ## Testing

-- I tested that this page works in different browsers: Chrome, Firefox, and Safari.
+- I tested that the game works in different browsers: Chrome and Safari.

-- The page is responsive and contains all the functions across different screen sizes using the dev tools device toolbar.
+- The game is responsive and contains all the functions across different screen sizes using the dev tools device toolbar.

 - I confirmed that all of the content is readable and easy to understand.

-- I confirmed that the webpage are easy to read and accessible by running it through lighthouse in devtools
+- I confirmed that the webpage are easy to read and accessible by running it through lighthouse in devtools.

 ![lighthouse](assets/images/lighthouse.png)